-Rather, the development of a School Disaster Plan is the new and tangible product that resulted from the multiple activities.
+Rather, the production of a School Disaster Plan is the new and tangible product that resulted from the multiple activities.
 It is a deliverable.
 Discussions from the school meetings, the training and the review of the awareness materials all resulted in an output; that of developing the School Disaster Plan.

 A tip to identify activities is the that they are usually worded as verbs - e.g. ‘Hire consultant’, 'Organise workshop', ‘Rent venue’.
 Afterall, activities are what you 'do' or carry out during the project implementation.

 The table below gives you an idea of the many disguises that the imposter will assume.